Hendercraft/OpenProjectRaspberryPi/index.md

 ```

 ### Email & memcache:
+The guide made by MadewhatNow used gmail, but I personally used Sendgrid.
+I didn't use the config file but rather configured the smtp server in the app via the admin interface
 Create an app password for gmail, and include it in the config file.
 Make sure to keep the .yml layout intact.
  ```
    cp config/configuration.yml.example config/configuration.yml